Masked Autoencoders Are Articulatory Learners: Performance Limitations

 It is clear from Figure \ref{barchart:err_bars_N=3} that the model does not handle some cases as well as others.
 In some cases the model is not able to retrieve missing PTs when closely related PTs are masked as well.
 For example, when UL and LL are masked together, the model often suffers to retrieve one or both of them.
 Similarly when MNI and MNM are both masked.
 This is also the case when masking three out of the 4 tongue PTs (T1, T2, T3 and T4).

 Fortunately, these cases are not common in the subset of 41 speakers used in this study.
-Eliminating recordings with related PTs corrupted together reduces the duration of the reconstructed dataset by 0.12 hours, meaning that we can still increase the size of usuable data in this subset from 7.2 hours to 10.48 hours.
-Disregarding these cases ensures that the model can reconstruct up to 3 concurrently corrupted PTs with the worst case PPMC score above 0.7, and average PPMC score above 0.9.
-Figure \ref{barchart:err_bars_N=3-limiyed} shows that limiting the test cases results in a more consistent performance.
+Eliminating recordings with related PTs corrupted together reduces the duration of the reconstructed dataset by 0.12 hours, meaning that we can still increase the size of usable data in this subset from 7.2 hours to 10.48 hours.
+Disregarding these cases ensures that the model can reconstruct up to 3 concurrently corrupted PTs.
+Figure \ref{barchart:err_bars_N=3-limiyed} shows that limiting the test cases results in a more consistent performance with a worst-case PPMC of about 0.8 for speaker JW11.
+The worst-case PPMC score over the entire dataset is above 0.7, and the average PPMC score is above 0.9.

 \pgfplotstableread{ PT y Corr-Max Corr-Min UL 0.976465 0.001850 0.002080 LL 0.865704 0.017440 0.022931 T1 0.974122 0.009510 0.024869 T2 0.994811 0.002814 0.004184 T3 0.997105 0.001357 0.001643 T4 0.997073 0.000752 0.002072 MNI 0.852048 0.019722 0.042683 MNM 0.996022 0.000324 0.000546 }{\xtable} \pgfplotstableread{ PT y Corr-Max Corr-Min UL 0.971238 0.001766 0.001806 LL 0.930287 0.005070 0.007819 T1 0.968586 0.010847 0.024539 T2 0.983300 0.009582 0.019135 T3 0.979842 0.011982 0.020493 T4 0.961293 0.017107 0.036930 MNI 0.987987 0.002179 0.004306 MNM 0.965486 0.003652 0.002459 }{\ytable}